xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Questions
-- In the abstract, "no two replicas of the same task are assigned to the same processing unit", here "same processor unit" means same processors?
+- In the abstract, "no two replicas of the same task are assigned to the same processing unit", here "same processor unit" means "same processors" or "same processing time units"?
+I suppose it refers "same processors".